dev-yakuza/dev-yakuza.github.io/_posts/jekyll/2018-10-19-google-service/2018-10-19-google-service-en.md

 ## Google Search Console
 if we register our site to Google Search Console, the site is able to be searched on Google. click below link to go to the Google Search Console site.

-- Google Search Console: [https://search.google.com/search-console/about](https://search.google.com/search-console/about){:rel="nofollow noreferrer" :target="_blank"}
+- Google Search Console: [https://search.google.com/search-console/about](https://search.google.com/search-console/about){:rel="nofollow noreferrer" target="_blank"}

 click ```Start now``` to starting Google Search Console when you see below screen.